 Just as there are different types of braces, there are different types of retainers, too.
 Your orthodontist will recommend what is best for you.

-- Hawley retainers are what most people think of when they think of retainers.
-They consist of a plastic piece that sits on the palate, and a metal wire that runs across the front of the teeth.
+- Hawley retainers are retainers that consist of an acrylic piece that sits on the palate/tongue side and a metal wire that runs across the front of the teeth.
 They can be personalized with the plastic pieces coming in a variety of colors and designs can even be placed on them.

 - Essix and Vivera retainers are newer, and are designed to be as invisible as possible.
 They look similar to a plastic clear aligner, fitting directly over the teeth.
 They are custom-fit by the orthodontist and work well in most situations.